 BMW Car Corral at Schenley Park – July 14/15

 Because of the large number of BMW participants expected on Race Weekend in Schenley Park and the complexity of registering for a week full of activities, the BMW Car Club of America (BMWCCA) will be handling all BMW registration – except for the PVGP events listed below.
 The cost for the BMW Car Corral at Schenley Park is $75 for the weekend.
 For those who are not members of the BMWCCA, the $75 Corral registration will include your membership to the BMWCCA for one year.
 The entire German Hill portion of the golf course is dedicated to BMW O’Fest and all BMWs must register here.
-Registration includes car parking for the weekend, lunch, entrance to hospitality tent and parade lap on Sunday.
+Registration includes car parking for the weekend.
+Lunch and parade lap on Sunday are available as add-ons.
 BMW Marque of the Year Car Corral and Oktoberfest Registration

 BMW Club and Vintage Racers – Both Weekends

 The PVGP will handle registration for BMW racers at Pitt Race Complex and Schenley Park.
-Signing-up through Motorsport Registry does not reserve your spot in the races – you must register and pay the PVGP directly .
+BMW Races at 2018 PVGP Signing-up through Motorsport Registry does not reserve your spot in the races – you must register and pay the PVGP directly .
 Click Here for Racer Registration

 Tune-Up Party – Wednesday, July 11